credfish/OLD-CRAPPY-fish_paste/README.md

 # fish_paste
-Standard preprocessing to create analysis ready data
+Standard preprocessing to create analysis ready REA data

 * requires the R package ProjectTemplate
 * in addition all the packages specified in the config/global text file